 Foods that have been shown to lower proliferation

 Women with type 2 diabetes tend to have tumors with higher Ki-67 than non-diabetics.
-However, the anti-diabetes drug metformin has been shown to reduce proliferation.
+The anti-diabetes drug metformin has been shown to reduce proliferation.

 The following foods and supplements have been found to increase breast cancer cell proliferation in the laboratory: